About Ryan Schmidt

 Builder

-I’m making the shift from designing the interface to building it.
-Using Cursor and OpenCode, I can take a product from concept to staging without waiting on an engineering handoff.
-My portfolio is the proof, and the full story is one page over.
+I'm making the shift from designing interfaces to building them.
+With Cursor and OpenCode, I can take a product idea from concept to staging without waiting on an engineering handoff.
+My portfolio is the proof.

-AI didn’t replace the thinking.
-Every layout and interaction is still a deliberate decision about structure and hierarchy.
-The tools just help me move those decisions closer to production, faster.
+AI does not replace the thinking.
+Every layout and interaction is still a decision about structure, hierarchy, and behavior.
+The tools just move those decisions closer to production, faster.

 Mentorship